What is Refinancing Risk?

 - Short-term debt unpaid in the next year: $300000

-- Short-Term Asset expected to be realized in the next one year: $100000
+- Short-Term Asset expected to be realized in the next year: $100000

-Due to a severe liquidity crunch in the market on account of recessionary pressure, companies in real estate could not raise finance and laurel international being into real estate also could not raise finance to meet its short term matured liabilities, which resulted in refinancing risk and have to sell its projects at slump cost to complete the liquidity gap.
+Due to a severe liquidity crunch in the market on account of recessionary pressure, companies in real estate could not raise finance.
+Laurel international, being into real estate, could not raise finance to meet its short-term matured liabilities, resulting in refinancing risk and having to sell its projects at slump cost to complete the liquidity gap.

 Example #2

 Federal Group is an infrastructure company that issued convertible bonds three years back, amounting to $10 Mio to fund its infrastructure project, which will complete in 10 years.
-The company raised the finds three years ago at libor+ 3% and rolled over the debt whenever the same becomes due at the same rate to avoid any cost overrun on account of increased interest.
-Recently due to the market downturn and liquidity crunch, the federal group is unable to refinance the short-term debt to make payment to the short-term debt and which led to a default on the part of the national group.
+The company raised funds three years ago at libor+ 3% and rolled over the debt whenever the same becomes due at the same rate to avoid any cost overrun on account of increased interest.
+Recently due to the market downturn and liquidity crunch, the federal group has been unable to refinance the short-term debt to make payments to the short-term debt, which led to a default on the part of the national group.
 The company was unable to raise finance, resulting in a complete standstill of its operations and severe liquidity shortages leading to bankruptcy and closure.

 Advantages of Refinancing Risk

-Although the risk of any kind ideally does not carry any advantage, however, certain benefits of keeping refinancing risk offer to the banks/financial institutions and individuals:
+Although the risk of any kind ideally does not carry any advantage, however, certain benefits of keeping refinancing risk offered to the banks/financial institutions and individuals:

 - In low-interest rate cycles, individuals can refinance their debts at a lower cost, thereby saving interest expenses.